Macquarie lifts Trip.com Group Limited [TCOM] price estimate. Who else is bullish?

-Trip.com Group Limited [NASDAQ: TCOM] traded at a low on 04/06/22, posting a -0.34 loss after which it closed the day’ session at $23.41.
+Trip.com Group Limited [NASDAQ: TCOM] stock went on a downward path that fall over -2.63% on Monday, amounting to a one-week price decrease of less than -11.82%.
 The company report on March 23, 2022 that Trip.com Group Limited Reports Unaudited Fourth Quarter and Full Year of 2021 Financial Results.

 Trip.com Group Limited (Nasdaq: TCOM; HKEX: 9961) (“Trip.com Group” or the “Company”), a leading one-stop travel service provider of accommodation reservation, transportation ticketing, packaged tours and corporate travel management, today announced its unaudited financial results for the fourth quarter and full year of 2021.